 COPE Visitor Centre

-This place is hard to visit but completely worth it.
-It’s a rehabilitation center focused on making artificial limbs, walking aids, and wheelchairs in Laos.
-The center has a museum part that offers a myriad of information on the bombings that happened in Laos.
+This Vientiane attraction is difficult to visit but completely worth it.
+It’s a rehabilitation center focused on making walking aids, wheelchairs, and artificial limbs in Laos.

 Laos National History Museum